The Chambers Plan History

 Chambers of Commerce Insurance Corporation of Canada Annual Report

 In 1983, Johnston Group Inc. was appointed by the CCICC to manage, market and administer the Chambers Plan.
 Understanding the ever-changing group benefits market, Johnston Group has successfully introduced various benefits and services, adhering to their commitment to keep the Plan competitive and contemporary.

 One of Canada's leading group insurance administrators, Johnston Group has more than $500 million in premiums under its administration, and over 30 years of experience.
 Johnston Group is a platinum member of the Canada's Best Managed Companies, having held the Best Managed distinction every year since 2001.

-The country’s leading business awards program, sponsored by Deloitte, CIBC Commercial Banking, National Post, and Queen's School of Business, recognizes excellence in privately-owned and managed Canadian companies.
+The country’s leading business awards program, sponsored by Deloitte, CIBC Commercial Banking, Canadian Business, Queen’s School of Business, and Toronto Stock Exchange, recognizes excellence in privately-owned and managed Canadian companies.

 Johnston Group believes strongly in its people, and their communities.
 Our “people first” approach is reflected in every claim we pay and the customer service we provide.
 We are supporters of health organizations, numerous arts groups, university and colleges, as well as amateur athletics in the city of Winnipeg.

 We are included on the United Way of Winnipeg’s top 50 corporate employee campaigns and have been awarded the United Way’s Campaign Chair Award multiple times for outstanding commitment to community.
 This approach extends into our employees’ lives and the community in which we live.